kcp-dev/kcp/docs/content/en/main/concepts/syncer.md

     kubectl wait --for=condition=Ready synctarget/<mycluster>
     ```

-1. Add a deployment to the my-org workspace and check the p-cluster to see if the workload has been created there:
+1. Add a deployment to the my-workloads workspace and check the p-cluster to see if the workload has been created there:

     ```bash
     kubectl create deployment --image=gcr.io/kuar-demo/kuard-amd64:blue --port=8080 kuard